Search For:

 Hacker, at 108, is Kentucky’s oldest WWII veteran.
 He was one of about 300,000 Kentuckians who served in history’s most costly conflict.
 More than 50 million died worldwide.
 America, entering in 1941 after the Pearl Harbor attack, lost some 416,800.
 Of that number, 6,802 were Kentuckians—and one was Hacker’s brother.

 Several Kentuckians shined publicly in the war—notably Franklin Sousley, flag-raiser at Iwo Jima, and Simon Bolivar Buckner Jr., a governor’s son who was the highest-ranking American officer killed.
-Seven Kentuckians were Medal of Honor winners.
+Seven Kentuckians were Medal of Honor recipients.
 But most were known by only their families and friends, or their wartime buddies.

 Hacker says he feels “appreciated … something you think ought to happen” after visiting the WWII Memorial in Washington, D.C.
 He is well-liked at the Eastern Kentucky Veterans Center in Hazard, where he now lives.
 “They are good to us here,” he says.